BES-QSIG/docs/introduction_to_markdown.md

 # Introduction to Markdown

-This is an example document demonstrating how to create Markdown documents for hosting on this website.
-To see the raw text version click [here][raw].
+*This tutorial explains the Markdown syntax for tutorials hosted on this website.
+To see the raw text version click [here][raw].*

 ## Metadata
 At the very top of every document metadata is provided to tell the website how